 Feeling nostalgic?
 It’s ok, the 90’s are calling- specifically their snacks.
-Get back in the swing of thins with this easy recipe for our homemade dunkaroo dip recipe.
-One bite, and it’ll feel like you never left the elementary school cafeteria table!
+Get back in the swing of things with this easy recipe for our homemade dunkaroo dip recipe.
+It’s essentially a funfetti cake mix batter dip, and it’s super simple to whip up.
+One bite (or dunk) into this creamy frosting like dip & it’ll feel like you never left the elementary school cafeteria table!

 Do you have certain things that remind you of your childhood.
 I’m not talking about the things that bring up a fond memory, or the things that give you a warm fuzzy feeling.